WinmaH/MyBallerinaProject/README.md

 ```
 **Developing the application**

-Ballerina connectors have to be created
+Ballerina connectors have to be created.

-Google Sheets client endpoint can be created as follows
+Google Sheets client endpoint can be created as follows.
 ```
 endpoint gsheets4:Client spreadsheetClient {
     clientConfig:{